devGnode/logger20js/Readme.md

 Logger.setLogFilePattern("environment-%date-%id");
 ````

-if you want use the `reuse` pattern in your logger filename, make sure you have defined the reuse filename `Logger.set Log File Reuse` without define the extension `.log` in your filename.
+If you want use the `reuse` pattern in your logger filename, make sure you have defined the reuse filename `Logger.setLogFileReuse` without define the extension `.log` in the filename.

 ### static access